SonHaXuan/SecureWearTrade/kyc-contract/README.md

-# Proof of concept for the medical record storage based on Blockchain, smart contract and NFT technologies.
+# Proof of concept for personal data trading based on Blockchain and smart contract.

 Try running some of the following tasks: